Exclusive: Philippines may suspend at least 10 more mines under crackdown

-MANILA The Philippines could suspend at least 10 more mines under an environmental crackdown on the sector, the minister in charge of mining said, in a move that threatens to halt the operations of half the mines in the world's top supplier of nickel ore.
+MANILA (Reuters) - The Philippines could suspend at least 10 more mines under an environmental crackdown on the sector, the minister in charge of mining said, in a move that threatens to halt the operations of half the mines in the world's top supplier of nickel ore.

-The Southeast Asian nation has already halted the operations of 10 mines, eight of them nickel producers, for environmental lapses since it launched an audit on July 8, sending global prices of the metal soaring.
+The Philippines has already halted the operations of 10 mines, eight of them nickel producers, for environmental lapses since it launched an audit on July 8.

-That has left 30 mines still operating, but Environment and Natural Resources Secretary Regina Lopez said more could be suspended when the agency releases the results of the mining audit on Thursday.
+That has left 30 mines still operating, but Environment and Natural Resources Secretary Regina Lopez said others could be suspended when the agency releases the results of the mining audit on Thursday.

 Asked if a further 10 or more mines could be suspended, Lopez said in a text message: "Yes possible."